Super-WeiDong/103a-cpa2/README.md

 # CS103a CPA2

+## What this app do and how to use it

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+This is a Watchlist app to store and search the films you want to watch in the future.

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org